jpritikin/coach/content/docs/me/psychoactive/salvia.md

 Another analogy can be made with a bed sheet.
 The sheet may be disheveled, not tidied up since the previous night.
 The sheet represents your mind and the folds represent the gravity waves.
 This is not a perfect analogy because the bed sheet is static but the gravity waves are always moving outward, away from the origin.
 Try to find the origin of the gravity waves in your mind.
 Locate where they begin and stay centered, allowing the gravity waves to flow away from you.
 Do not follow the waves.
 The bed sheet will gradually smooth out as the folds are released and straightened.

 Avoid the gravitational waves; Try to stay in the non-somaesthesia distorted deep now.
+[TODO: Does [cold exposure]({{< relref "cold-exposure"  >}}) help?]

 Do not increase the dosage beyond 2-3g dried leaf until you can remain securely in a relatively sober state of mind.
 Higher dosage can make difficult trips more difficult.
-If you accidentally follow a gravity wave off into repetitions then you can lose consciousness for some indefinitely amount of time.
+If you accidentally follow a gravity wave off into repetitions then you can lose consciousness for some indefinite amount of time.
 You can drift off and get lost in dissociation and hallucination.
 If you are vigilant, you should be able to watch the seconds count off on a clock or timer without distraction or getting carried away by the gravitational waves.
 Once you can remain at the origin, it should feel boring because there is hardly any somaesthesia distortion, just a concentrated sense of being present in a thoroughly ordinary and familiar location.
 Salvia offers no feeling of euphoria (or dysphoria), only concentrated awareness.
 Once you can remain at the origin, however, at least you can enjoy the feeling of being in control.
 This is your own feeling, not salvia's!

 ### Remediation

 So you dissociated.
 It happens to everybody.
-Design a least demanding environment with no insects, no sounds, no people walking around, no expectation to do anything, and no distractions.
+Design a least demanding environment with no insects, no sounds, no people walking around, no expectation to do anything unplanned, and no distractions.
 Under the influence of salvia, you are extremely susceptible to distraction.
 Pre-plan everything and follow the plan.
 For example, you may have decided to chew the quid for 10-15 minutes.
 After ten minutes, you may get caught up thinking about whether you have chewed enough and whether to stop after 13 or 14 minutes.
 Eliminate this distraction.
-Decide durations to the second and follow the plan.
+Plan precisely and follow the plan.
 Avoid the need to make any decision.
 If salvia seems intimidating, recruit a trip sitter.
 However, as soon as you are comfortable, switch to sessions without a trip sitter.
 A trip sitter is another source of distraction.
 Are they paying attention to me?
 Do I appear deranged?
 Should I say something reassuring?
 Should I keep quiet?
 Even the most trivial questions can trigger disproportionate amounts of pondering and mental gymnastics.
 If you still run into challenges, take a step back.
 Give salvia a pause and work with a psychotherapist for a few months.
 [Internal Family Systems](https://ifs-institute.com/) is an excellent approach.
 Once you are better prepared, attempt another [Test Flight](#Test-Flight).

 ### In Control

 Once you are confident that you can remain at the origin, stand up.
 Walk around.
 Be forewarned that any distraction may cause you to dissociate and lose consciousness.
 This may seem precarious at first, but with a little practice, you can remain firmly in control.
-Salvia trains a mental focusing process similar to mindfulness, but differs from many types of meditation that also include some emotional focus or content.
+Salvia trains a mental focusing process similar to mindfulness, but differs from many types of meditation that also include some emotional focus.
 The salvia effect is orthogonal to emotion.
 Test your degree of control.
 Try reading a few sentences.
 Try cooking a simple recipe.
 Needless to say, do not attempt dangerous tasks like driving a car or operating heavy machinery.
 If you want to challenge yourself then I have an idea that I will save for the end of this article.

+There are lots of videos on the Internet documenting people that are out of their minds after smoking salvia.
+Such trip reports can be entertaining, similar to narrative retelling of dreams.
+However, how much skill is required to lose control and act like a mad person?
+Why not try to meet the challenge of salvia in a skillful way?

 ### Reaching Higher